Network Realization Functions for Optimal Distributed Control: Appendix

 Moreover, we have from Fig.~\ref{2BlockAgain} that $v =u + w$ and that $y =r -z $.
-Then, it follows that the resulting closed-loop maps will be given by (\ref{finallyhappy}), at the top of this page.
-As previously stated, all of them will indeed be stable if and (by Theorem~\ref{Youlaaa}) only if $\mathbf{Q}$ is stable, thus guaranteeing the internal stability of the feedback loop which is depicted in Fig.~\ref{2BlockAgain}.
+Then, the resulting closed-loop maps will be given by (\ref{finallyhappy}), at the top of the next page.
+Since $\mathbf{Q}$ is stable, all of them will also be stable, thus guaranteeing internal stability.

-{\bf Proof of Lemma \ref{lem:pole_conserv}} The proof can be broken down into three parts.
-In the first part, $\mathbf{(I)}$, we begin with minimal realizations for both $\mathbf{G}_1$ and $\mathbf{G}_2$ and we prove that, under the conditions given in the statement, the series connection of these two realizations will have a stabilizable and detectable realization.
-In the second part, $\mathbf{(II)}$, we show that the unstable poles of a TFM described by a stabilizable and detectable realization are the unstable eigenvalues of that realization's pole pencil.
-Finally, in the third part, $\mathbf{(III)}$, we employ the particular structure of the realization obtained in part $\mathbf{(I)}$ for the TFM $\mathbf{G}_1\mathbf{G}_2$ to show that indeed $\mathcal{P}_u(\mathbf{G}_1\mathbf{G}_2)=\mathcal{P}_u(\mathbf{G}_1)$.